 - Maintain an up-to-date computerised Admissions Register, printed out annually at the end of each school year in July - Store annual printouts of the Admissions Register for at least three years and make these available for inspection on request.
-One copy will be retained by the Registrar and one copy will be provided for the Deputy Head (Pastoral) - Ensure, with the support of the Director of Digital Solutions, that the electronic admissions register is backed up daily. - Store backups on-site and on dedicated hardware in a Manchester based datacentre.
+One copy will be retained by the Registrar and one copy will be provided for the Deputy Head (Pastoral) - Back up the electronic admissions register at least once a month.
+The monthly back-up copies are to be stored for at least three years on CDs stored in the school safe